Melasma and Blotchy Pigmentation

-Although there's no "cure" for melasma, it can be managed.
+Although there's no "cure" for melasma, it can usually be improved.
 Topically applied products are the first line of treatment in controlling (not curing) melasma, and lasers & other devices that target pigment can be helpful with resistant cases.
 Patience & persistence are required when dealing with melasma since even with treatment, improvement may not be seen for months.

 Current Topical Treatment Recommendations for Melasma:

 - Products that decrease the production of pigment, like hydroquinone, are the mainstay of melasma therapy.
-Azelaic acid, available as a 20% cream-based formulation, appears to be an effective alternative to 4% hydroquinone but unlike hydroquinone, azelaic acid seems to target only hyperactive pigment producing cells and won't lighten skin with normal amounts of pigment.
+Azelaic acid, available as a 20% cream-based formulation, appears to be an effective alternative to 4% hydroquinone but unlike hydroquinone, azelaic acid seems to target only hyperactive pigment-producing cells and won't lighten skin with normal amounts of pigment.

-- Daily use of a broad spectrum sunscreen that contains iron oxide (most tinted sunscreens) with reapplication every 2 hours when outside
+- Daily use of a broad-spectrum sunscreen that contains iron oxide (most tinted sunscreens) with reapplication every 2 hours when outside

 - Topical retinoids such as tretinoin or SkinMedica's Retinol increases skin cell turnover and helps inhibit pigment over-production.
 The use of retinoids also helps topical products to penetrate to a level where they're most effective.